shadanan/bbb4n/Last Christmas - Wham.md

 ## Verse 4
 c1:   D
 l1: A face on a lover with a fire in his heart

-l2:   Bm                                    [ Em ]
+c1:   Bm
-l3: A man undercover but you tore him apart
+l1: A man undercover but you tore him apart
-l4:                         (To-o-ore   me  apa-art)
+l2:                         (To-o-ore   me  apa-art)

 c1: Em
 l1:     Ooh-hoo